My Life in Words

 Over the years I have collected so many misguided views of what my life was "supposed" to look like.
 So much that suffering had become a norm to me...a NORM...what the what??
 There's just no reason to suffer like that and I won't ever go back.
 I hope you will join me in owning your truth.
 Telling your own story.
 It's healed my broken spirit and it's given me to power to move forward out of the darkness.
 Now don't get me wrong.
 Growth happens in darkness but I have emerged.
 Changed.
 Redeemed.
 I know that this is a work in progress.
 I know that my story is still happening...and I am still writing it.

 This story began with me opening myself to tell our truth.
 The hard truth.
 The places in my childhood that used to haunt me.
 The events as I grew up, that filled me with shame.
-Now that it’s out there, I think my Dad is proud.
+Now that it’s out there, I like to think my Dad is proud.
 I believe he’d love that I buried the bad and quite literally am carrying the best parts with me now.
 That sacrificing my happiness is no longer part of my life .

 I have lived a life full of ups and downs...it's been unfair...and at times I really wanted to throw in the towel.
 However, through all of this I am sure He has bigger plans for me.
 I have no idea what they are, but the dreams God has placed on my heart are driving me home.
 I would love to have this story end right here with a million dollar movie ending...but the truth is, my story is just beginning.
 I want to share a little something as I close...and I hope you'll take what you need from all of this...